tejas-kach/GSIV23_Tejas_Kachare/README.md

 c.
 Application URL: None
 d.
 Application Summary: For a developer interview project

-Add the api key to .env file to variable REACT_APP_API_KEY Start Dev server: npm run start
+Add the API key to .env file to the variable REACT_APP_API_KEY Start Dev server: npm run start

 This command will compile and bundle your app and start a local development server.

+I have implemented the infinite scroll on the list page with some performance-tuning techniques which improve the user experience and used redux toolkit for global state management.

+If given additional time, I would have used Image Loading Optimization and Scroll Rendering Performance Techniques to increase the performance, I would have implemented SSR using react, written some react test cases and I would have improved the CSS and error handling mechanisms.